 There are few things not to love about Paris.
-From the history, to the architecture, to the language and the food, it’s always at the top of honeymooners’ wish lists.
-But Paris is hardly the only honeymoon spot in France, and if you’re the kind of couple who like to do things a bit differently, we encourage you to set your sights beyond the City of Lights.
-Getting outside the big city will illuminate all sorts of charming aspects of French culture, from the joys of a cozy aprés-ski in the mountains, to eating fresh oysters in the seaside villages of Brittany.
+From the history to the architecture, to the language and the food, it’s always at the top of honeymooners’ wish lists.
+But a Paris honeymoon is hardly the only choice in France, and if you’re the kind of couple who like to do things a bit differently, we encourage you to set your sights beyond the City of Lights.
+Getting outside the big city will illuminate all sorts of charming aspects of French culture, from the joys of a cozy aprés-ski in the mountains to eating fresh oysters in the seaside villages of Brittany.
 So when it comes to planning your honeymoon in France, there are plenty of places to love—and be in love.

 It’s the winemaking capital of France and one of the most critically-acclaimed wine regions in the world, but the chateaux and wineries of Bordeaux are also the most romantic setting for an epic honeymoon.
 Consider bouncing around between a few properties here, feeling your way around the province.
 The InterContinental Le Grand Hôtel Bordeaux, the Château Grand Barrail and the Château de Mirambeau are all delightful and romantic places to stay.
 The concierges at any of those hotels will be more than able to help put together a fabulous itinerary of winery tours and restaurant reservations together for you.